 4. Don’t spend more than you should.

 It is a slippery slope to overspending when you’re shopping for different diets.
 Put some controls in place to make sure you don’t go above and beyond what your budget can handle.

 - Plan meals based on what’s on sale or already in your cupboard.

 - Use up leftovers.

 Want more help in saving money on food costs?
-Subscribe to the Good Cheap Eats community and learn how to enjoy great homemade meals with more time, money, and energy leftover for the life you love.
+When you subscribe to the free GCE newsletter, I’ll send you access to resources to help you enjoy great homemade meals with more time, money, and energy leftover for the life you love.

 5. Ask for help.

 When you can’t prepare one meal to suit everyone, don’t be afraid to ask for help as you make accommodations.
 Often times spouses and children seem to assume that the home cooks have it all together, when really you could use a little help!
 Let them know you need assistance; they can’t read your mind.

 Where your folks are choosing their special diets (rather than having an allergy thrust upon them), be sure to communicate to them the challenges involved in making sure everyone is happy at the table.
 It’s possible they may be able to adjust some of their expectations to make it easier and less expensive for everyone.